 Reserve JTR 300.

 Studio G is a multi-purpose media production suite located on the second floor of the John T. Richardson Library.
 It can be used for photography, video shoots, and music production.
 The suite is equipped with a state-of-the-art lighting system that is programmed with presets for different lighting situations.
 Other equipment:

 - 2 USB turntables

 The media production studios include seating for 1 to 2 people.
 All studios include MacPros with single or double screens conducive to video and sound editing.

 Microphones, cameras, keyboards, analog media players and other hardware can be checked out to serve different purposes such as sound or video recording, presentation practice, podcasting, digitization, and digital preservation.

-Reserve a media studio
+Reserve Studio G or a media production studio